-Secobarbital is in a group of drugs called barbiturates (bar-BIT-chur-ates).
-Secobarbital slows the activity of your brain and nervous system.
+Secobarbital is a barbiturate (bar-BIT-chur-ate) that slows the activity of your brain and nervous system.

 Secobarbital is used short-term to treat insomnia, or as a sedative before surgery.

-Secobarbital may also be used for other purposes not listed in this medication guide.
+Secobarbital may also be used for purposes not listed in this medication guide.